Here’s why you don’t have internet but all the router lights are green and how to fix it:

 Let’s get started!

 What Do All Green Router Lights Tell You?
+(6 Things)

 The order of the lights and what they mean will vary depending on the manufacturer and model.

 You can bet that your router probably has some or all of the lights listed below.

 It might sound simple, but you need to know that the device is receiving power to work.

 You can see at a glance that the router is plugged in properly and receiving enough power to operate.

 Any time the power light is off, you know where to start to fix your internet.